moigagoo/norm/README.rst

 Norm handles foreign keys automatically if you have a field of type ``Model``.
 However, it has a downside: to fill up an object from the DB, Norm always fetches all related objects along with the original one, potentially generating a heavy JOIN query.

-To work around that limitation, you can declare and handle foreign keys manually, with ``fk`` pragma.
-To
+To work around that limitation, you can declare and handle foreign keys manually, with ``fk`` pragma:

 .. code-block:: nim